Trump's travel ban hits legal hurdles: Get up to speed

 - Busy weekend for lawyers as Trump's travel ban contested

-- Here are the latest twists in the highly controversial case
+- Follow the latest twists in the highly controversial case

-(CNN)US President Donald Trump's on-again, off-again travel ban is back with the courts after a tumultuous weekend, when an appeals court opted to keep the suspension ordered by a federal judge until a final ruling can be made.
+(CNN)US President Donald Trump's on-again, off-again travel ban is back with the courts after a tumultuous weekend, when an appeals court opted to keep in place the suspension ordered by a federal judge until a final ruling can be made.

-The now-suspended order bars citizens of seven Muslim-majority countries -- Iraq, Syria, Iran, Libya, Somalia, Sudan and Yemen -- from entering the US for 90 days, all refugees for 120 days and indefinitely halts refugees from Syria.
+The now-suspended order bars citizens of seven Muslim-majority countries -- Iraq, Syria, Iran, Libya, Somalia, Sudan and Yemen -- from entering the US for 90 days, bans all refugees for 120 days and indefinitely halts refugees from Syria.

 So what's the latest with one of the new administration's most controversial moves so far?